Worthing Borough Council: Modern borough (1974 onwards)

 Worthing was reformed to become a non-metropolitan district in 1974 under the Local Government Act 1972.
 It kept the same boundaries, but there were changes to its responsibilities.
 Worthing retained its borough status, allowing the chair of the reformed council to take the title of mayor, continuing Worthing's series of mayors dating back to 1890.

 Since 2008 Worthing Borough Council has worked in partnership with Adur District Council, as Adur and Worthing Councils, sharing a joint management structure, with a single Chief Executive.
 In 2014 the council also became a constituent member of the Greater Brighton City Region.

 On 18 July 2019, Worthing Borough Council declared a climate emergency, which aims to see the council become carbon-neutral by 2030.

 Governance

 Worthing Borough Council provides district-level services.
 County-level services are provided by West Sussex County Council.
 There are no civil parishes in the borough, which has been an unparished area since 1974.

 Political control

-The council has been under Labour majority control since 2022.
+The council went under no overall control at the 2026 election, since when it has been run by a Labour minority administration.

 Political control of the council since the 1974 reforms has been as follows: